FEniCS/dolfinx/demo/documented/maxwell-eigenvalues/python/demo_maxwell-eigenvalues.py.rst

 matrices ``A`` and ``B``, so the eigenvalue problem is converted into a generalized matrix eigenvalue problem :math:`Ax=\lambda B x`.
-During the assembly step the essential boundary conditions are incorporated by modifying the rows of the matrices corresponding to constrained boundary degrees of freedom.
+During the assembly step the essential boundary conditions are incorporated by modifying the rows and columns of the matrices corresponding to constrained boundary degrees of freedom.
 We use ``assemble_system`` rather than ``assemble`` to do the assembly, since it maintains the symmetry of the matrices.  ``assemble_system`` is designed for source